jozu-ai/kitops/docs/src/docs/quick-start.md

 ### 1/ Check your CLI Version

-Check that the Kit CLI is properly installed.
+Check that the Kit CLI is properly installed by using the [version command](./cli/cli-reference.md#kit-version).

 ```sh
 kit version